 Different seasonal natures according to each country

-It is worth mentioning that this seasonal nature, observed in France and most other European countries, is not necessarily exactly the same in other countries.
+It is worth mentioning that this seasonal nature, observed in France and most other European countries, is not the same in other countries.
 Products and packaging must therefore address the demands of consumers according to their nationalities and local customs.
 Certain colors are culturally more or less acceptable: such is the case notably in Japan, where makeup is extremely codified.
 In other parts of the world, lipstick is essentially chosen for its long-lasting hold, its ability to stand up to heat, or the social image that it projects which also depends on the consumer’s age.

 In any case, lipstick maintains an intimate link to a person’s psychology, acting as an eminently personal distinctive sign that changes with the seasons and momentary desires.